After the 1914-18 war Margaret Preston lived, and created artworks in Mosman.

 In 1915 Margaret, Gladys and 21 students went on a field trip to Ireland.
-She painted Still life with teapot and Daisies by the sea at Bunmahon, County Wexford.
+She painted Still life with teapot and Daisies by the sea at Bunmahon, County Waterford.
 Ukiyo-e influences are present in the placement of objects and spacial flattening.

 U-boats lurking off the coast and the sinking of the Lusitania confined Margaret and Gladys to England.
 In 1916 they enrolled at the Camberwell School of Arts and Crafts.
 Here they studied pottery, basket weaving, printmaking, fabric printing and dyeing.